nfrederick023/better-clipface/README.md

 ## Features

 - Simple, intuitive user interface
-- No config required, hosts your existing clip folder
 - Super simple deployement with official Docker image
 - Simple but informative clip list with real time search
 - Optional authentication to protect your clips